BurntSushi/quickcheck/README.md

 * [lilac/quick-check](https://github.com/lilac/quick-check) - This is a fork of
   `blake2-ppc/qc.rs`.
 I can't see any substantial changes, although it is using `proc` in the laziness code, so perhaps they've gotten it to work.

-### Request for review

-This is my first Rust project, so I've undoubtedly written unidiomatic code.
-In fact, it would be fair to say that the code in this project just happened to be what I could manage to get by the compiler (with respect to region/linear types).